openlookeng/hetu-core/hetu-docs/en/admin/spill.md

 ### Window functions

-Window Functions perform an operators over a window of rows and return one value for each row.
+Window Functions perform an operator over a window of rows and return one value for each row.
 If this window of rows is large, a significant amount of memory may be needed.
 When spill to disk for window functions is enabled, if there is not enough memory, intemediate sorted results are written to disk.
 They are loaded back and merged when memory is available.
 There is a current limitation that spill will not work in all cases such as when a single window is very large.

 ### Reuse Exchange